pcyin/PyRouge/README.md

 # PyRouge

-A python library to compute rouge score for summarization.
-Supports Rouge-l and Rouge-2.
+A Python implementation of the `rouge` summarization metric.
+Support both Rouge-l and Rouge-2 metrics.

 ### How to use it